vsg-dev/vsgTutorial/introduction/VulkanSceneGraph.md

 Vulkan makes it possible to get the most performance out of modern hardware, but it low level nature makes it harder to learn and use than OpenGL, in order to make all that performance available to a wider development community it's essential that we make it easier to use.
 To serve as a constant reminder of the importance of achieving this, the ***Vulkan Made Easy*** tag line was adopted for the vsg-dev github account.

 The underlying principles that guided the VulkanSceneGraph development are desire to enable application developers to be as ***Productive*** as possible while delivering the best ***Performance*** possible.
 These two are often competing principles, to deliever both at the same time requires good engineering - one must continually strive to write better class interfaces and implemnentations, to seek out simple yet flexible and efficient solutions.

+The process of refining the software to better meet the needs of application developers won't stop with the VulkanSceneGraph-1.0 release, as the software develops these guiding principles will remain and we'll keep striving to deliver on the matra Vulkan Made Easy.

 ## Approach to Development